ToeFungi/async-hooks-context/README.md

 // Wrapper to ensure that the context is in the proper scope for the child function const wrapper = (data: object) => {
-  // Pass the data required in the context, into the upsert function upsertRequestContext(data) return foo()
+  // Pass the data required in the context, into the update function updateRequestContext(data) return foo()
 }